"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 #5.
 Great Short-term Earning Potential

-If you get things right, you can earn in a day or week what most people earn a whole year from their blog.
+If you get things right, you can earn what most people make a whole year from their blog in a day or week.

 This is one of the advantages of running an event-based blog.
 But this is easier said than done.
 A lot of factors run in to make things happen.